Information for Healthcare Providers

 Mpox Immunization

-Alberta residents 18 years and older who are now eligible for the mpox vaccine include:
+Alberta residents who are eligible for the mpox vaccine include:

-• Trans-, cis-gender or two-spirit individuals who self-identify as belonging to the gay, bisexual and other men who have sex with men (gbMSM) community and who meet at least one of the following criteria:
+• Men who have sex with men (MSM) and who meet at least one of the following criteria: